neopragma/tdd-java-231204-am/docs/car-rental.md

 ```

 This is meant for practicing refactoring, unit testing, and test-driving new and modified code.
 It is not set up to be deployed to a "real" server.
 It uses an in-memory database that is created by Spring Boot when the server starts.

+## OpenAPI and Swagger

+The car-rental project is set up with OpenAPI and Swagger.
+Access http://localhost:8080/swagger-ui/index.html to use the Swagger UI.

+Note that the server will throw a lot of exceptions and spew a lot of text to the console because of (intentional) bad design.
+Don't be alarmed.